Admissions

 iii.
 Catechesis

 iv.
-Participation in Screenings
+Participation in screenings

 v.
-Participation in Summer Camps
+Participation in holiday camps

 vi.
-Tutoring or School Support
+Tutoring or school support

 vii.
-Participation in training or awareness actions
+Participation in training or awareness-raising activities

 viii.
 Management activities